prottoy83/BWHS/README.md

 What this server can do:

 Listen to client requests: YES
-Responses based on requests: Implementation ongoing.
+Responses based on requests: YES
-Open Files from the filesystem: NO
+Open Files from the filesystem: YES
-Send Files over the network: NO
+Send Files over the network: YES
+Secure: NO
+Handles GET Requests: YES (With an exception to blank directory) Handles POST Requests: NO